ssh0/dotfiles/bin/README.md

 Convert man page to pdf file using ps2pdf

 You can change `${output_dir}`
-(Dropbox is useful when you read the pdf document from any device)
+(Dropbox is useful; you can read the pdf documents from anywhere)

 Example: